cameraui/docs/sensors/setup.md

 Each row offers a few actions:

 - **History.** The sensor's recorded state changes.
-- **Delete sensor.** Virtual sensors and leftovers of a plugin that is no longer connected.
-A sensor whose plugin is connected would come back on the next reconnect anyway, so the button is disabled for those.[^delete]
+- **Delete sensor.** Any adopted or virtual sensor, connected or not.
+Only a camera's own hardware sensors cannot be deleted while their camera is connected, they would come back with it.[^delete]

 ## Virtual sensors

 Some sensors have no plugin behind them: you create those yourself on the **Sensors** page.
 See [Virtual sensors](/sensors/virtual).

 [^delete]: Deleting removes the sensor and its assignments.
-A deleted plugin sensor is recreated as a new sensor if its plugin registers it again, and anything that referenced the old one (automations, smart-home exports) must be pointed at the new sensor.
+A deleted adopted sensor shows up under Discovered again; adopting it once more creates a new sensor, and anything that referenced the old one (automations, smart-home exports) must be pointed at the new one.